AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 cosmological model (discussed in the previous §5.4) leads

-us to an initial state where the structure, development and
+us to an initial state, where the structure, development

-future of the universe were decided by interactions of
+and future of the universe were determined by the interactions of

 "elementary" particles in hot and dense